 Fierce local pride is a Charleston institution.
 It has helped sustain the city for more than 300 tumultuous years—from colonial times, through the Revolutionary and Civil wars, to the present.
-Pride has also sustained thousands of historic Charleston buildings—a big reason that travelers visit today.
+Pride has also sustained hundreds of historic Charleston buildings—a big reason that travelers visit today.
 Be sure to take a stroll down East Bay Street (especially the section known as Rainbow Row) to admire the pastel houses bedecked with their breeze-cooled piazzas.

 Spend some time lolling in the near-tropical warmth of Charleston's beaches, admiring the stoic architecture of The Citadel (the state's military college) or exploring the Charleston historic district, and you'll likely find this a very pleasing corner of the cosmos.